jhpmatos/storyblok-focuspoint/README.md

 * `imageSize` - original image size (px)
 * `focusPoint` - selected focus point (percentage)

+---

+##Javascript helper functions
-You can use this data with our javascript helper function.
+You can use the data retrived from the plugin with our javascript helper functions.
 In the file `/helper/image.js` there's a function `resizeWithFocusPoint(image, originalSize, focusPoint, size, quality)`

 * `image` - original image url